btahir/age-detector/README.md

 I used the fastai library for Deep Learning: https://github.com/fastai/fastai

-I used the IMDB-Wiki Dastbase for my data: https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/
+I used the IMDB-Wiki Database for my data: https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/

 Specifically, I used the Faces Only data from Wikipedia in that dataset which is around 1 GB.
 I trained this on a resnet-50 model pre-trained on Imagenet.